humdrum-tools/humdrum-documentation/tool/correl/index.md

 mode, the output from **correl** consists of a single number indicating the linear correlation between the two spines of numerical data.

-In the *dual input mode,* two single-spine numerical inputs \-- called the *template file* and the *input file* \-- are specified by the user.
+In the *dual input mode,* two single-spine numerical inputs &mdash; called the *template file* and the *input file* &mdash; are specified by the user.
 Normally, the template file is considerably shorter than the input file.
 In this mode, the output consists of a spine of numerical information (`**correl`) that reflects the momentary similarity between the template